Matthew Lukin Smawfield

 TEP-COS

 Codebase for the COSMOGRAIL and Globular Cluster analysis (TEP-COS).
-Contains pulsar timing datasets, density scaling analysis scripts, lensing shear calculators, and N-body simulation comparisons.
+Contains pulsar timing datasets, density scaling analysis scripts, and lensing shear calculators.

 TEP-H0

-Codebase for Paper 12 (TEP-H0).
-Includes SH0ES data processing, environment stratification, TEP correction optimization, and robustness analysis scripts demonstrating the resolution of the Hubble Tension.
+Codebase for Paper 11 (TEP-H0).
+Includes SH0ES data processing, environment stratification, TEP correction optimization, and scripts testing whether an environment-dependent Cepheid correction can reduce the Hubble tension.

 TEP-JWST